ArnaudLoos/HomeAssistant-Presentation/README.md

 Home Assistant can trigger automations based on your location and show your location on its map.

-Location tracking can be done in many different ways:
+Location tracking can be done in many different ways, with varying precision:

 * iOS App
 * iCloud